ferbragon/reusable-mortgage-calculator/README.md

 React component that calculates the monthly price of your mortgage.
 You can enter the principal loan amount, the annual interest rate, and the loan term (in years).
 It uses the Next.js 14 framework.

+# Test the Mortgage Calculator

+You can test the mortgage calculator at the following link:

+## If you want to integrate the mortgage calculator into your Next.js project, you should:

+1.- Install:
+npx shadcn-ui@latest init
+You can see the documentation for this library here: https://ui.shadcn.com/docs/installation/next

+The component is designed so that upon installing the library, you can use the components that make up the mortgage calculator.
+If you decide to integrate more components, you will notice that the components will be downloaded into a 'ui' folder inside your 'components' folder.
+You can move the mortgage calculator's 'ui' components to this folder or use them wherever suits you best.
+Just remember to correctly update the paths of each import.

+2.- Move the 'mortgageCalculator' folder with all its content to the most convenient location in your project.

+---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started